manaranjanp/UCI-HAR-Dataset/Codebook.md

 This function calculates the average values of all the measurements

-+ As the purpose of the project is to focus on the observations of mean and standard deviations, it creates a subset of data that represents only those features
++ As the purpose of the project is to focus on the observations of mean and standard deviations, it creates a subset of data that represents only those features.
+It selects all columns that has _Mean_ and _Std_ in the column name.
 ```
         npattern = "_Mean|Std"
         tidyset <- totalX[ c( "subjectid", "activity"